WanderingStar/arch-rutorrentvpn/README.md

 **PIA user**

 PIA users will need to supply VPN_USER and VPN_PASS, optionally define VPN_REMOTE (list of gateways https://www.privateinternetaccess.com/pages/client-support/#signup) if you wish to use another remote gateway other than the Netherlands.
+You'll want to choose one that supports port forwarding.

 **Example**